 There are smaller muscles as well that enable the ball-shaped head of the arm bone to spin and roll in the socket of the shoulder blade.

-Now, when people talk about gaining shoulder muscle, they’re talking about increasing the size of their deltoids.
+When people talk about developing their shoulders, they’re talking about increasing the size of their deltoids.

-These are the big, visible muscles, and are what we will be focusing on in this article.
+These are the big, visible muscles, and are what we’ll be focusing on in this article.

 (Exercises done specifically for the rotator cuffs are supportive but don’t contribute to the overall size and look of the shoulders.
 If you want to learn more about training these muscles, check out this article.)

-This makes for some very underwhelming shoulders that lack the “capped” look that requires well-developed medial (side) and posterior (rear) deltoids.
+This can work for some people with great genetics, but for most, it results in underwhelming shoulders that lack the round, “capped” look produced by well-developed lateral (side) and posterior (rear) deltoids.

-(This was my problem in the first picture I shared above.)
+(This was my problem in the first picture I shared above—lots of anterior and little lateral and posterior delt development).

-So, then, what’s the best way to build full, round, proportionate shoulders?
+So, what’s the best way to build full, round, proportionate shoulders?

 Let’s find out.